Skip to content

 The purchase of forestry assets and receipt of accumulated rentals post-settlement, enabled the Rūnanga to establish an economic base through its commercial arm Ngāti Awa Group Holdings Limited.

-Today, the Rūnanga has interests in agriculture, fisheries, forestry, equities and property totaling $94 million.
+Today, the Rūnanga has interests in agriculture, fisheries, forestry, equities and property totalling $94 million.

 These commercial activities enable the Rūnanga to deliver a range of services to Ngāti Awa via our social arm Ngāti Awa Community Development Trust.